 The USCF Convention is held each year in conjunction with the U.S. Open.
 Organizers who intend to bid on a future U.S. Open must be aware of the following special requirements.

-Delegates Meeting (2 days): Requires set-up for 140 people, classroom style, with a head table for the USCF governance officers.
+Delegates Meeting (2 days): Requires set-up for 140 people, classroom style, with a head table And raised dias for the USCF governance officers.
 Microphones and audiovisual equipment are needed.

+Executive Board Meetings (3 days): Requires a small room with school room style setup for 50 people, plus a center table for the USCF governance officers.
 Light refreshments should be available.

-Executive Board Meetings (3 days): Requires a small room with auditorium style setup for 50 people, plus a center table for the USCF governance officers.
-Light refreshments should be available.

-Ballot Count (1 day): Requires a small room with auditorium style seating for 100 people, with a head table and microphone.
+Ballot Count (1 day): Requires a small room with school room style seating for 100 people, with a head table and microphone.

 Workshops (3 days): The first several days of the USCF Convention feature numerous workshops and committee meetings (approx. 20 in all).
-These meetings are held 3-4 at a time, each with auditorium style seating for 50 people.
+These meetings are held 3-4 at a time, each with school room style seating for 50 people.

 President's Reception (1 day): Held on the evening of the first Friday of the U.S. Open.
 Seating is restaurant style (no tableware) for 100 people.
+Light refreshments, cash bar.